Olorogun O'tega Emerhor: Social and political activities

 Emerhor is the chairman of the Urhobo Progress Union (UPU) Special Fund Management Board, which is charged with the mandate to raise funds for the development of the Urhobo Nation.
 His foray into mainstream politics became official when he contested in the PDP's Delta State gubernatorial primaries in 2007.
 In 2013, he contested in the Delta Central senatorial by-election becoming the first candidate to contest any election in the then newly registered All Progressives Congress, APC.

 He is currently the leader of the All Progressives Congress in Delta State, and contested on this platform in the April 2015 gubernatorial election.

 Philanthropy

 Emerhor is the founder and chairman of the Fair Life Africa Foundation, a non-governmental organization headquartered in Lagos, Nigeria.
 The NGO focuses on reuniting street children with their families and sponsoring their education, and empowering the less privileged.

 He also provides scholarships to students within his locality and makes donations to widows often.

 Awards and honors

-He is a recipient of the Nigerian national honour, Officer of the Order of the Niger (OON), and a holder of the Dr. Kwame Nkrumah Leadership Award.
+Emerhor is a recipient of the Nigerian National Honour, Officer of the Order of the Niger (OON), and a holder of the Dr. Kwame Nkrumah Leadership Award.
 A Midwest Personality of the Year 2002 awardee, Emerhor is also among others, a United Nations – POLAC Ambassador of Peace (2013), and an Honorary Citizen of the state of Georgia, USA (2015).